Mykybo/PUBG-Radar/README.md

+# NO LONGER WORKS - PACKETS ARE NOW ENCRYPTED

 # PUBG-Radar
-PUBG-Radar by sniffering udp packet
+PUBG-Radar by sniffing udp packet

 Written in Kotlin